Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

 ### Task 8: Verify the you can access an internal AKS-hosted service

-In this task, you will use one of the pods running on the AKS cluster to access the internal service.
+In this task, you will verify access to the internal service hosted on AKS by using one of the cluster's pods.
+Start by listing the available pods and selecting one to use.
+Connect to this pod interactively and then check if you can reach the internal service using its private IP address.

 1. In the Bash session within the Cloud Shell pane, run the following to list the pods in the default namespace on the AKS cluster: